- Home

 It’s particularly important for pregnant women to get enough iodine because it’s a key nutrient in fetal development – especially in relation to the brain and central nervous system.

-For example, studies show that iodine deficiency during pregnancy can not only cause brain damage to the fetus but also increases the risk of low birth weight and infant mortality.
+For example, studies show that iodine deficiency during pregnancy can cause brain damage to the fetus, while also increasing the risk of low birth weight and infant mortality.

 Iodine may help to treat fibrocystic breasts

-Science has revealed that iodine deficiency is indicated in women with fibrocystic breasts.
+Studies have revealed that iodine deficiency is commonly found in women with fibrocystic breasts.
 And because iodine helps to protect against the development and spread of abnormal cells, research suggests that getting enough iodine could help to prevent fibroids from appearing.

 Iodine can help to manage an overactive thyroid